tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

 and have control privileges over the domain.
 Domain members, on the other hand, have data privileges within the domain.

+**Exercise 1**:

    Let us create the *pinto* domain, now.
 Use the admtool to do this.

+If you do not know how to do this, use the tip box found below.

 .. tip::